OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 The idea here is to be able to compare the code corresponding to each language, addressing the exact same problem, and - hopefully - returning the same result.

-Comparing the length of the code, its readability, it complexity, and possibily its beauty can be an interesting exercise.
+Comparing the length of the code, its readability, its complexity, and possibily its beauty can be an interesting exercise.

 We will use the following programming languages: